top of page

 I had a prospect several years back who was in his early 40s, healthy and paying close to $2M a year in life insurance premiums.
 Married, three kids, successful business, but no significant estate tax issue.
 His “financial advisor” was a friend from high school and worked at an insurance company to remain unnamed.
 In addition to the life insurance, he had an annuity, a disability policy, and a long-term care policy in place.
 Outside of some reserve cash, he had nothing inve

-Why alternative investments deserve a place in your portfolio.
+Why alternative investments deserve a place in your portfolio

 Simply put: they help improve risk-adjusted returns.
 Historically, alternatives—private real estate, private equity, private infrastructure, private credit, venture capital— were reserved for endowments, pension funds, family offices and the ultra-high-net-worth.
 High minimums, high fees, cumbersome commit-and-call structures, and 7–10 year lockups.
 Over the past decade, alternatives have undergone a democratization.
 Today, high-quality institutional alternatives are increasi